Elikley-prog/Alotofads-2/README.md

 - Vertical list of ad networks (Google, Ezoic placeholders).
 - Horizontal scroller per ad format (banner, video, sidebar).
 - Rotation of ad unit IDs per format/zone to help avoid repeated ads.
-- Privacy dashboard and filters.
+- Future updates dashboard and filters.

 Important: This is a demo.
 Replace placeholder ad unit IDs and network scripts with your real IDs and follow each ad network's integration procedures and policy.